LESS SMALL TALK,

 Nikola Tesla, renowned inventor and physicist, believed drinking whisky every day would make him live to 150 years old.
 A for effort, but Tesla only made it to 86 after being hit by a taxicab and refusing to tell a doctor of his extensive internal injuries.
 Guess we’ll never know, Tesla.

-There you have it — five topic changers or conversation starters that won’t start a holiday argument.
-So, grab a celebratory glass of The Glenlivet, go forth, and have the holidays you really want.
+There you have it — five topic changers or conversation starters where people will give a dram.
+So, grab a celebratory glass of The Glenlivet, go forth, and have the get-together you really want.
 You’ve earned it.